 A new exhibition exploring women of the Royal Family has opened at the Fashion Museum in Bath.
 The Royal Women Exhibition will run until 28 April 2019 and draws attention to clothes worn by four generations of women who were never monarch, but had a key role to play in British history.
-Writer Izzie describes the garments on show, and the impressions they give us of these Royal Women.
+Izzie Hensby describes the garments on show, and the impressions they give us of these Royal Women.

 The exhibition displays a sample of dresses worn by Queen Alexandra, Queen Mary, Queen Elizabeth the Queen Mother and Princess Margaret.
 Some of the pieces are on loan from the Royal Collection, lent by Her Majesty the Queen.
 Through looking at the stories behind these dresses – taking note of the style, colour and cut of the dress – you are able to understand how the royal women chose to present themselves.

 Alexandra was married to King Edward VII and was the Queen’s great grandmother.
 She was a fashion icon in her day: always elegantly dressed, in gowns that flattered her body type and made from the finest fabrics, whenever she was seen in public.

 On visiting the exhibition, it is clear how petite and slim Queen Alexandra must have been.
 During the Edwardian Age, women’s fashion changed from dresses with full skirts to tapered skirts, and key trends were lace and beaded appliques.
 A sure highlight of the exhibition is Queen Alexandra’s wedding dress (pictured right), which was made by London dressmaker Mrs James for the royal wedding in 1863.
 As an historic piece, it is unlikely we’ll get another chance to see up close the fine lace, netting and embroidered emblems that adorn the gown.